alvinywf/twitter-sentiment-analysis/README.md

 ## Executive Summary

-From the results above, we arrive at the following key points regarding the sentiment analysis model:
+From the results, we arrive at the following key points regarding the sentiment analysis model:

 - We can develop a decent sentiment analysis model using either **TF-IDF** or **word embeddings** as features.
 - The average **accuracy** of the top two models (logistic regression and LSTM network) is **77%** on the test set, which means that out of every four tweets, our models are able to accurately predict the sentiments of three of them.